Skip to content

 Output formats

-MethodAtlas supports three report modes — CSV (default), plain text, and SARIF — plus a write-back mode (-apply-tags) that modifies source files directly instead of emitting a report.
+MethodAtlas supports four report modes — CSV (default), plain text, SARIF, and GitHub Actions annotations — plus a write-back mode (-apply-tags) that modifies source files directly instead of emitting a report.

 All report modes produce one record per discovered test method.